JeffreyPrasetio/DSI-23-Group-Project/README.md

 # Project 4 - West Nile Virus Prediction (Kaggle Competition)

+This project was the final group project (part of a [Kaggle competition](https://www.kaggle.com/c/predict-west-nile-virus/overview)) for the [Data Science Immersive course at General Assembly](https://generalassemb.ly/education/data-science-immersive/singapore).

 ## Executive Summary

 The West Nile Virus is most commonly spread to humans through infected mosquitos.
 Around 20% of people who become infected with the virus develop symptoms ranging from a persistent fever, to serious neurological illnesses that can result in death.